valga/instagram-rest-api/README.md

 ### Logging and proxy

-We use `info` level to log all successful requests with their responses, and `error` level for failed requests (with their responses, if avaiable).
+We use `info` level to log all successful requests with their responses, and `error` level for failed requests (with their responses, if available).

 ```php
 $logger = new Monolog\Logger('instagram');